BardicNoel/lorerim-arcaneum/src/features/birthsigns/birthsigns-feature-doc.md

 ## 🎯 Feature Overview

 ### Purpose
 The Birthsigns feature provides a comprehensive interface for browsing and selecting character birthsigns in the Lorerim Arcaneum application.
-It leverages a shared player creation framework to deliver a consistent, searchable, and filterable experience for birthsign selection, enabling players to explore celestial constellations and their associated magical effects, abilities, and character bonuses.
+It delivers a searchable, filterable, and accordion-based experience for birthsign selection, enabling players to explore celestial constellations and their associated magical effects, abilities, and character bonuses through an intuitive accordion interface.

 ### Core Functionality
-- **Birthsign Browsing**: Display all available birthsigns in grid/list view modes with visual constellation indicators
+- **Birthsign Browsing**: Display all available birthsigns in accordion grid/list view modes with visual constellation indicators
 - **Advanced Search**: Multi-category autocomplete search by constellation types, effect categories, and tags
 - **Detailed Information**: Comprehensive birthsign details including abilities, effects, requirements, and lore
 - **Filtering**: Tag-based filtering system for constellation types, effect categories, and tags
 - **Responsive Design**: Mobile-friendly interface with adaptive layouts
 - **Markdown Support**: Rich text rendering with support for bold formatting, lists, and emphasis
+- **Display Controls**: Toggle visibility of stats, powers, skills, and effects sections

 ### Data Structure
 Birthsigns are defined with the following structure: